ZKsync Staked ETH (ZKETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZKsync Staked ETH Historical Price

-According to the latest data gathered on ZKsync Staked ETH live price page, the current price of ZKsync Staked ETH is 1,525.94USD.
-The circulating supply of ZKsync Staked ETH(ZKETH) is 71.43 ZKETH , giving it a market capitalization of $109.00K.
+According to the latest data gathered on ZKsync Staked ETH live price page, the current price of ZKsync Staked ETH is 1,574.73USD.
+The circulating supply of ZKsync Staked ETH(ZKETH) is 71.43 ZKETH , giving it a market capitalization of $112.48K.

 How Does ZKsync Staked ETH (ZKETH) Price Prediction Module Work?